sofianedjerbi/DeveloperAssociateNotes/docs/CloudFront.md

 An origin group contains **multiple origins**.
 A **failover** will occur if the primary origin don't respond with OK to CloudFront.

 *Ex: Multi-region failover S3 buckets to protect against region outrages*
+*Ex: Deliver static content from S3 and other content from an ALB*

 ## Field Level Encryption